BahruzHuseynov/Gaze2D-Arkanoid/README.md

 - Determine whether the eye is open or closed.

 3. Main Folder (Main Folder)
-= The main folder of the project contains:
 - main.py: The primary script that combines the functionalities of both MobileNet and MediaPipe.
-   Subfolders:
 - Calibration Folder: Contains scripts and resources for system calibration.
 - Game Folder: Contains the code and resources for the interactive game integrated with gaze detection.

-## Features

-- **Real-Time Eye Gaze Tracking**: Tracks the user’s eye position using their webcam.
-- **Breakout Game Control**: The paddle moves based on the user's gaze in the game.
-- **Appearance-Based Gaze Detection**: The system uses computer vision techniques to detect and interpret gaze direction.

 ## Installation